 Students often confuse accuracy and precision.
-If you only choose to take slope readings at 5^0 intervals your readings will be accurate.
-If you take readings at 1^0 around where the slope became unstable you will be more able to measure the slope precisely.
+If you only choose to take slope readings at 5^{0} intervals your readings will be accurate.
+If you take readings at 1^{0} around where the slope became unstable you will be more able to measure the slope precisely.
 Accuracy is a matter of reading technique whereas precision is a matter of choice of tools

 Why did we take three readings and then average them?
+To provide a more accurate result and decrease the effect of any outlying results.

 When the slope increased what happened to the soil?
+More soil moved down slope.

 What could be done to make the readings more precise?
+Take readings at a closer interval

 When you added water, what happened?
+The slope became unstable at a lower angle.

 To the north of Australia lie many mountainous volcanic islands.
 Weathering in the tropics is rapid and deep rich soils are produced which are excellent for farming.
 Mudslides are a common hazard at certain times of the year.
 What would be the main triggers for mudslides?
+Steep slopes, deep soils and rain.
+Earthquakes can also trigger mudslides.
+They often occur in the Monsoon season.